 Early in this series on business bankruptcy issues, we focused on figuring out just who is liable for each debt.

+Many people check over here with several doubts regarding business.
 Is it the shareholder, sitting across the desk from you, or is it the corporation that person runs?

 The life of a bankruptcy lawyer is simple when the answer is either one or the other.